wiloon/blog/content/post/archive-1/2014-03-29-install-gui-on-debian-7-wheezy.md

 Aptitude is an Ncurses based FrontEnd to Apt, the debian package manager.

-Tasksel is a tool that installs multiple related packages as a co-ordinated “task” onto your system.
+Tasksel is a tool that installs multiple related packages as a co-ordinated "task" onto your system.

 \# apt-get install aptitude tasksel